-A 104-mile long river in Central Idaho in the northwestern United States, Middle Fork lies in the middle of the Frank Church River.
+A 104-mile-long river in Central Idaho in the northwestern United States, Middle Fork lies in the middle of the Frank Church River.
 The river offers a variety of activities that families can enjoy not only rafting but kayaking and hiking as well.
 Camping, fishing, and picnics are also other great activities to be enjoyed.
-The great thing about this place is that boasts of hot springs for that relaxing soak.
+The great thing about this place is that boasts of hot springs for that rela soak.
 Caves with Indian pictographs can also be seen here.

 The park is located in the extreme northwestern corner of British Columbia continuing on to the neighboring parks in the Yukon and Alaska.
 It is an open park year-round with no formal methods of registration although a permit is needed.
 Access to the park depends on weather and snow conditions.
 It has different class range ranging from Class I to VI.
 Among the main attractions of this park are the glaciers, icebergs, mountains and wilderness on the borders of Alaska and Canada.
 The park is pretty remote so this should be taken into consideration when preparing for a trip and of course, with regards to safety.

-Whitewater rafting and hiking is just a few of the adventures one gets to enjoyed in this river.
+Whitewater rafting and hiking are just a few of the adventures one gets to enjoy in this river.
 A perfect place to spend as a family while having the utmost fun of the river’s most exciting and famous rapids like Upper and Lower Disaster Falls.

 The river’s rapids range from beginners to class IV ratings means that even kids as young as 11 years old can enjoy the experience.
 There are sections wherein the guests join in the paddling and then some sections where guests get to sit back and enjoy the scenery the place has to offer.

 A hidden gem of Montana with an awesome scenic landscape, excellent fishing, and excellent wildlife viewing.
-The river rafting ranges from peaceful float trips to Class III whitewater adventures making it ideal for those who just wants to enjoy an idyllic rafting experience.
+River rafting ranges from peaceful float trips to Class III whitewater adventures making it ideal for those who just want to enjoy an idyllic rafting experience.

 It is said to be one of California’s finest whitewater rivers.
 Many who have enjoyed their rafting adventure here comes back year after year.
 It is also a popular hiking and backpacking destination.

-A river in Ecuador, the Upano River runs from the sierra to the depths of the Amazon.
-Although the river is mainly used locally for fishing, rafting and kayaking is also offered out of Macas.
+A river in Ecuador, the Upano River runs from the Sierra to the depths of the .
+Although the river is mainly used locally for fishing, rafting and kayaking are also offered out of Macas.
 A river known for its fossils, sandy beaches, and many hot springs, we should not forget to include its spectacular whitewater, incredible scenery, amazing hiking trails and beautiful riverside camps.
 With the country’s rich cultural history, this is one trip that most will surely enjoy.